bilecky/Space-Website-Layout/README.md

 ## Contributing

 Contributions to the project are welcome.
 If you have any suggestions or improvements, feel free to submit a pull request.

-## License

-This project is licensed under the MIT License.

-The MIT License is a permissive open-source license that allows you to freely use, modify, and distribute the software.
-It grants you the permission to use the code for personal or commercial purposes without any restrictions.
-However, it comes with no warranty or liability, and the original author or contributor is not liable for any damages or issues arising from the use of the software.

-Feel free to customize the license text according to your specific project requirements and include it in your project repository.